libp2p/interface-connection/README.md

 - `JavaScript` - `conn.status`

 This property contains the status of the connection.
 It can be either `OPEN`, `CLOSED` or `CLOSING`.
+Once the creating is created it is in an `OPEN` status.
+When a `conn.close()` happens, the status will change to `CLOSING` and finally, after all the connection streams are properly closed, the status will be `CLOSED`.

 ### Endpoints multiaddr

 - `JavaScript` - `conn.endpoints`

 This property contains an object with the `local` and `remote` multiaddrs as properties.
-While the connection was not upgraded and `identify` finished, the `local` multiaddr is `undefined`.
+The `local` multiaddr is `undefined` until the connection is upgraded and `identify` finishes.

 ### Timeline

 - `JavaScript` - `conn.timeline`

 This property contains an object with the `open` and `close` timestamps of the connection.
-While the connection was not closed, the `close` timestamp is `undefined`.
+The `close` timestamp is `undefined` until the connection is closed.

 ### Role of the connection